 1 tsp mixed spice

 1/2 tsp ground ginger

 150g grass-fed butter or 1/4 cup coconut oil, melted (butter is much nicer though)

 2 Tbsp rice malt syrup (or maple syrup)

 1/4 cup desiccated coconut

-Mix almond meal, flour, bicarbonate soda, baking powder and spices together in a bowl.
+- Mix almond meal, flour, baking soda, baking powder and spices together in a bowl.